AdobeDocs/commerce-merchant-services.en/help/product-recommendations/workspace.md

 ---
 title: Workspace
-description: Learn how to configure, manage, and monitor Product Recommendation performance.
+description: Learn how to configure, manage, and monitor product recommendation performance.
 ---
 # Workspace